ballerina-platform/ballerina-distribution/examples/grpc-service-basic-auth-file-user-store/grpc_service_basic_auth_file_user_store.md

-# Service - Basic Auth file user store
+# Basic auth service - File user store

 A gRPC service/resource can be secured with Basic Auth and optionally by enforcing authorization.
 Then, it validates the Basic Auth token sent as the `Authorization` metadata against the provided configurations.
 This reads data from a file, which has a TOML format.
 This stores the usernames, passwords for authentication, and scopes for authorization.